social-native/elastic-composer/README.md

 You either: (A) define `Filters` for each field in the index that you want to query or (B) use the package's introspection abilities to generate `Filters` for all the fields in the index.
 Once `Filters` have been defined, you can use a specific one's API to do unique and compound filtering with field level granularity.

-The Manager will: (1) react to all `Filter` changes, (2) generate a valid query using all active `Filters`, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process off the queue - submitting queries, one by one, to Elasticsearch via specific clients that were provided to the manager.
-Furthermore, the manager stores the results of all queries and handles pagination among a result set.
+Once a filter for a field is set (`setFieldFilter(<fieldName>, <filterObj>`), the Manager will: (1) react to the `Filter` change, (2) generate a valid Elasticsearch query using all active `Filters`, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process off the queue - submitting queries, one by one, to Elasticsearch via specific clients that were provided to the manager.
+Furthermore, the manager stores the results of the most recent query (`manager.results`) and handles pagination among a result set (`manager.nextPage` & `manager.prevPage`).

 Additionally, similar to how Filters work, you can define `Suggestions` and use the specific API for each one to get search suggestions from Elasticsearch.
 These results can be used to inform configuration for different `Filters`.